inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   see the latitude and longitude (coordinates) of your mouse cursor.

 .. image:: /static/training/beginner/osm/image92.*
+   :align: center

 - Because our map window is already showing the area that we want to edit, it is easy to download the OpenStreetMap data for this area.
-Click on
-  <<File>> in the top left corner of JOSM and click <<Download from OSM>>.
-  This will open up the “Download” window.
-You can access this window more simply by clicking on the “download” button, shown here:
+Click on :menuselection:`File` in the top left corner of JOSM and click :menuselection:`Download from OSM`.
+This will open up the :guilabel:`Download` window.
+You can access this window more simply by clicking on the :guilabel:`Download` button, shown here:

 .. image:: /static/training/beginner/osm/image93.*
+   :align: center

 - When the download window opens, you should see a map with a pink box drawn on it.
-If you don’t see the map, click on the tab marked <<Slippy map>>.
+If you don’t see the map, click on the tab marked :guilabel:`Slippy map`

 .. image:: /static/training/beginner/osm/image94.*
+   :align: center

 - The pink box represents the area of the map that we would like to download for editing.
 Unless you have moved the map window since you opened your GPS